justinmccoy/digitaldevcon-setup/README.md

 5. You have now created a managed Kubernetes Cluster, it will take up to 10 minutes to complete provisioning.
 Monitor the creation process from this page.
 On this final page you are given instructions for configuring your environment to connect to the Kubernetes cluster, Wait as we will go through this portion in more detail later in Lab 2.  ![Cluster Created](assets/kube-create-5.png)

-### Congratulations you have completed Lab 1 and are ready to move forward with the remainder of the Digital Developer Conference: AI & Cloud
+### Congratulations!!
+You have completed Lab 1 and are ready to move forward with the remainder of the Digital Developer Conference: AI & Cloud